Simstrumentation/Air-Manager/Instruments/VisionJet/readme.md

 ##Extra instruments for this plane

-These instruments are classified as "Generic" because they can be used in multiple planes, but are required for a complete SF50 cockpit layout.
+These instruments are classified as "Generic" because they can be used in multiple planes, but are integral parts of the SF50 cockpit layout.

 Instrument | Current Version | Documentation | Preview